John Gibson Lockhart: Freemasonry

 Like his father-in-law he was a Freemason although he was initiated in a different Edinburgh Lodge – Lodge Canongate Kilwinning, No. 2, on 26 January 1826.

 Legacy

 Robert Scott Lauder painted two portraits of Lockhart, one of him alone, and the other with Charlotte Scott.

-The composer Hubert Parry set one of Lockhart's poems to music, "There is an old belief", as part of his collection of six choral motets, Songs of Farewell.
+The composer Hubert Parry set a modified version of the second half of Lockhart's poem 'Beyond' to music, "There is an old belief" as the fourth of his collection of six choral motets, Songs of Farewell.
 The pieces were first performed at a concert at the Royal College of Music on 22 May 1916.
 The song/poem was later sung at the composer's funeral in St Paul's Cathedral on 23 February 1919.